khiajohnson/website/content/about.md

 I have a strong foundation in corpus-based and experimental quantitative research methods.
 I use both R and Python and like to think deeply about causal relationships, applying scientific inference to real, hard problems.
 I occasionally [blog](/post/) about these topics.

 If you are a linguistics, psychology, or social sciences grad student thinking about making the jump to the tech industry, I'm always happy to share my experiences and knowledge.
 I care deeply about access to information, working on diverse teams, and love mentoring&mdash;as both mentor and mentee.
+You can connect with me by any of the methods listed below.
+Be sure to tell me a bit about yourself and what you study, and ask for my Calendly.

-You can connect with me on [Twitter](https://twitter.com/khia_johnson/) (faster), [LinkedIn](https://www.linkedin.com/in/khiajohnson/), or by [email](mailto:hello@khiajohnson.com).
+Connect with me on Twitter [@khia_johnson](https://twitter.com/khia_johnson/) (I usually answer DMs), [LinkedIn](https://www.linkedin.com/in/khiajohnson/), or by email at [hello@khiajohnson.com](mailto:hello@khiajohnson.com).